spine-tools/SpineOpt.jl/docs/src/tutorial/unit_commitment.md

 ![image](figs_unit_commitment/uc_flow_results_no_uc.png)

 To explore the cost results, the pivot table view shows a more user-friendly option to analyze the results.
-Remember that you can find a description of how to create the pivot table view in the Simple System tutorial [here](https://spine-tools.github.io/SpineOpt.jl/latest/tutorial/simple_system/).
+Remember that you can find a description of how to create the pivot table view in the [Simple system tutorial](@ref).
 The cost components in the objective function are shown in the image below.
 As expected, all the costs are associated with the `variable_om_costs` since we haven't included the unit-commitment constraints yet.

 ![image](figs_unit_commitment/uc_costs_results_no_uc.png)